 The Rooney rule, if it were in existence currently, would mean that QPR would have had to delay their recruitment of a new manager in order to interview a black manager when they will inevitably appoint Redknapp anyway.

 To wrap up this piece, I feel we’re too early in pushing a race-solution – it’s not needed yet.
-Give it another 10 years and I’d expect to see 5+ black Premier League managers.
+In another 10 years and I’d expect to see 5+ black Premier League managers.
 The cynic in me is saying that various journalists are using the on-field racism issues of recent times to make themselves be seen as flag-bearers for equality.

 What do YOU think?